On Location

 Course Description

 In this workshop based in Santa Fe, Kate introduces you to techniques that extend the print statement by applying oil paints, pigments, pencils, and inks or pastels in combination.
-She also includes a few digital techniques using Lightroom and Photoshop as well as demonstrates how to output images on a variety of papers.
+She also includes a few digital techniques using Adobe Lightroom and Photoshop, and demonstrates how to output images on a variety of papers.
 The possibilities are limited only by your imagination.

 Kate invites you to join her in Santa Fe to play in the giant, creative sandbox that is hand coloring.